mohd2sh/CleanArchitecture-DDD-CQRS/docs/index.md

 ## Architecture Tests

-The template includes many **architecture tests** that automatically enforce DDD principles and Clean Architecture boundaries.
+The application includes many **architecture tests** that automatically enforce DDD principles and Clean Architecture boundaries.
 New team members can work confidently - architectural violations are caught at automated unit tests.
+This is the **automated boundary enforcement** that makes this implementation unique.

 ### Domain Layer Protection